kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 \(a\) Slots obtained under this section may not be bought, sold, leased or otherwise transferred, except that such slots may be traded for other slots on a one-for-one basis at the same airport.

 \(b\) Any slot obtained under this section must be returned to the FAA if it will not be used for EAS purposes for more than a 2-week period.
-A slot returned under this paragraph may be reallocated to the operator which returned it upon request to the FAA office specified in §93.221(a)(1) if that slot has not been reallocated to an operator to provide substitute essential air service.
+A slot returned under this paragraph may be reallocated to the operator which returned it upon request to the FAA office specified in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.221   Transfer of slots.|§93.221]](a)(1) if that slot has not been reallocated to an operator to provide substitute essential air service.

 \(c\) Slots shall be allocated for EAS purposes in a time period within 90 minutes of the time period requested.